 Brand and history of Swiss Life

-Almost 160 years of experience stand behind our position as a leading provider of comprehensive life and pensions and financial solutions.
-We pursue our mission with a clear strategy and support our customers so they can lead a longer self-determined life with confidence.
-Yesterday, today and tomorrow.
-The future starts here.
+More than 160 years of experience stand behind our position as a leading provider of comprehensive life and pensions and financial solutions.
+We pursue our mission with a clear strategy and enable people to lead a self-determined life.

 The founding period of Swiss Life